Avocado logging system¶

 When you run a test, you can also store custom logging streams into the results directory by running:

 This will produce

-$STREAM.$LEVEL files per each (unique) entry in the test
+$STREAM.$LEVEL files per each (unique) entry in two places.

 You have to specify separated logging streams.
 You can’t use the built-in streams in this function.

 Avocado log files¶

 Avocado use three main files for logging information on different levels.

 All of them are stored in

 |job.log:||Logs related to job run under avocado.job namespace.|

 |full.log:||All generated logs in one job run.
 It contains all logs from avocado internal to logs from all tests.
 If you run your tests in parallel the logs might be overlap since the logs are not sorted and they are stored at the time when they have been created.|